The History Engine Teacher’s Guide

 - Episode Tags: Students are required to provide two tags for each episode.
 A tag is an identifying handle or “keyword,” a way of categorizing the content of each episode.
 These tags are essential to making episodes easily accessible and searchable on the History Engine website.

 - Episode Primary Source(s): Students will enter the relevant information for each primary source that is showcased in their narrative based on guidelines found in the Citation Guide and on the Writing page.

 - Episode Secondary Source(s): Students will need to give credit to the academic sources used to construct the context for their narrative.
 Students will not be citing page numbers in the body of their episode text and will need to include these page numbers in the secondary source citation.

 For more examples of episodes, browse the database or conduct a basic search using the search bar found at the top left of the History Engine site.

 Size of the project.
-The project can be tailored to the instructor's specific needs.
-For instance, if an instructor wishes to make the HE one of many educational experiences during the term, he/she may choose to assign fewer episodes.
-Assigning one episode may be a good way to pilot the HE or to whet students' appetites for primary research.
+The project can be tailored to the instructor’s specific needs.
+For instance, if an instructor wishes to make the History Engine one of many educational experiences during the term, he/she may choose to assign fewer episodes.
+Assigning one episode may be a good way to pilot the History Engine or to whet students’ appetites for primary research.
 Four to six episodes allow students a more involved and substantial learning experience.
-The HE project requires a substantial time commitment from both teachers and students, however, teachers will often need to guide students through the difficulties of primary and secondary research, in addition to reading multiple drafts of student-crafted episodes.
+The History Engine project requires a substantial time commitment from both teachers and students, as teachers will often need to guide students through the difficulties of primary and secondary research in addition to reading multiple drafts of student-crafted episodes.
 If using the project for the first time, teachers may want to focus on two or three quality episodes.

 Uploading to the database.
 Once students have gone through the extensive research and writing process and instructors have OK’d their work, the episodes are ready for uploading to the database.
 Uploaded episodes are part of the History Engine and available to Internet users.